animalat/Handwritten-Digit-Recognition/README.md

 # Handwritten-Digit-Recognition
-A project written in Python to recognize handwritten numbers.
+A project that is written in Python to recognize handwritten numbers.

+Uses:
+tensorflow
+numpy
+matplotlib
+opencv-python